Roblox Corporation: History

 A "series G" funding round in February 2020, led by Andreessen Horowitz, raised $150 million for Roblox Corporation and valued the company at $4 billion.
-By October 2020, Roblox Corporation had begun planning to become a public company, evaluating whether to perform a regular initial public offering (IPO) or using the less common method of a direct listing.
+By October 2020, Roblox Corporation had begun planning to become a public company, evaluating whether to perform a regular initial public offering (IPO) or use the less common method of a direct listing.
 Later that month, the company filed with the United States Securities and Exchange Commission (SEC) to prepare an IPO worth $1 billion, looking to be listed on the New York Stock Exchange (NYSE) with the ticker symbol "RBLX".
 By this time, the company had more than 830 full-time employees and 1,700 "trust and safety agents".
 The company acquired Loom.ai, a company that creates 3D avatars from photographs, in December 2020.
 In January 2021, Roblox Corporation announced that it would pursue a direct listing instead of an IPO.
-The SEC had also requested that Roblox Corporation changes how it reports the sales of its virtual currency, Robux.
+The SEC had also requested that Roblox Corporation change how it reports the sales of its virtual currency, Robux.
 In the same month, Altimeter Capital and Dragoneer Investment Group led a "series H" round of funding that valued the company at $29.5 billion.
 The NYSE approved the direct listing of Roblox Corporation's class A shares by February 2021.
 The shares began trading on March 10 that year, with the initial buys giving the company an estimated $41.9 billion valuation.
 In August 2021, Roblox Corporation acquired the online communication platforms Bash Video and Guilded, paying $90 million in cash and stock for the latter.

+In March 2023, Roblox and Guidewire Software agreed to switch office buildings under sublease agreements, with Roblox moving to the former Guidewire building at Bay Meadows, with 180000 ft2 of office space, and Guidewire moving to the former 80000 ft2 Roblox building near the Franklin Templeton campus.
+In July 2023, Roblox Corporation rolled out a "Roblox Partner Program" with seven initial developers partnered to create playable Roblox experiences for brands interested in advertising through Roblox's platform as a medium.

+In August 2023, Roblox unveiled plans to create an in-game career center, where players can turn up for events, podcasts, and conversations with actual employees.
+A month later, Roblox laid off 30 employees in its talent acquisition, citing a slowdown in hiring.

 Reception

 Accolades

 Roblox Corporation has been ranked on Pocket Gamer.biz's top lists of mobile game developers, placing sixth in 2018, eighth in 2019, and sixth in 2020.
 Fortune featured it as one of the best small and medium-sized workplaces in the San Francisco Bay Area, placing it sixteenth in 2019 and fortieth in 2021.
-In 2016 and 2017, Inc. ranked Roblox Corporation on its "Inc. 5000" list of fastest-growing privates companies in the United States.
+In 2016 and 2017, Inc. ranked Roblox Corporation on its "Inc. 5000" list of fastest-growing private companies in the United States.
 In 2020, Fast Company regarded it as the ninth-most innovative company in the world, as well as the most innovative in the gaming sector.